Fatigue (material): Alexander L. Kielland oil platform capsizing

-The Alexander L. Kielland was a Norwegian semi-submersible drilling rig that capsized whilst working in the Ekofisk oil field in March 1980, killing 123 people.
+Alexander L. Kielland was a Norwegian semi-submersible drilling rig that capsized whilst working in the Ekofisk oil field in March 1980, killing 123 people.
 The capsizing was the worst disaster in Norwegian waters since World War II.
-The rig, located approximately 320 km east of Dundee, Scotland, was owned by the Stavanger Drilling Company of Norway and was on hire to the United States company Phillips Petroleum at the time of the disaster.
-In driving rain and mist, early in the evening of 27 March 1980 more than 200 men were off duty in the accommodation on the Alexander L. Kielland.
+The rig, approximately 320 km east of Dundee, Scotland, was owned by the Stavanger Drilling Company of Norway and was on hire to the United States company Phillips Petroleum at the time of the disaster.
+In driving rain and mist, early in the evening of 27 March 1980 more than 200 men were off duty in the accommodation on Alexander L. Kielland.
 The wind was gusting to 40 knots with waves up to 12 m high.
 The rig had just been winched away from the Edda production platform.
 Minutes before 18:30 those on board felt a 'sharp crack' followed by 'some kind of trembling'.
 Suddenly the rig heeled over 30° and then stabilised.
 Five of the six anchor cables had broken, with one remaining cable preventing the rig from capsizing.
 The list continued to increase and at 18:53 the remaining anchor cable snapped and the rig turned upside down.

-A year later in March 1981, the investigative report concluded that the rig collapsed owing to a fatigue crack in one of its six bracings (bracing D-6), which connected the collapsed D-leg to the rest of the rig.
+In March 1981, the investigative report concluded that the rig collapsed owing to a fatigue crack in one of its six bracings (bracing D-6), which connected the collapsed D-leg to the rest of the rig.
 This was traced to a small 6 mm fillet weld which joined a non-load-bearing flange plate to this D-6 bracing.
 This flange plate held a sonar device used during drilling operations.
 The poor profile of the fillet weld contributed to a reduction in its fatigue strength.
 Further, the investigation found considerable amounts of lamellar tearing in the flange plate and cold cracks in the butt weld.
 Cold cracks in the welds, increased stress concentrations due to the weakened flange plate, the poor weld profile, and cyclical stresses (which would be common in the North Sea), seemed to collectively play a role in the rig's collapse.